yU93r/SteamEmu/post_build/README.release.md

 ---

-In the settings folder in that save location you will find 3 files (if you have used the emulator at least once): account_name.txt (Edit this file to change your name) listen_port.txt (Edit this file if you want to change the UDP/TCP port the emulator listens on (You should probably not change this because everyone needs to use the same port or you won't find yourselves on the network)) user_steam_id.txt (this is where your steam id is saved, you can change it (if your saves for a game are locked to a specific steam id see below for a way to change it on a per game basis) but it has to be valid) language.txt (Edit this to change the language the emulator will report to the game, default is english, it must be a valid steam language name or the game might have weird behaviour (list provided at the end of this readme))
+In the global settings folder in that save location you will find these files (if you have used the emulator at least once):
+* `account_name.txt`: edit this file to change your name
+* `listen_port.txt`: edit this file if you want to change the UDP/TCP port the emulator listens on, you should probably not change this because everyone needs to use the same port or you won't find yourselves on the network
+* `user_steam_id.txt` this is where your steam id is saved, you can change it, if your saves for a game are locked to a specific steam id see below for a way to change it on a per game basis, but it has to be valid
+* `language.txt`: edit this to change the language the emulator will report to the game, default is `english`, it must be a valid steam language name or the game might have weird behaviour (list provided at the end of this readme)

 Note that these are global so you won't have to change them for each game.
 For game unique stuff (stats and remote storage) a folder is created with the appid of the game.
-If you want to change your steam_id on a per game basis, simply create a settings folder in the game unique directory (Full path: C:\Users\<Your windows user name>\AppData\Roaming\Goldberg SteamEmu Saves\<appid>\settings)
+If you want to change your steam_id on a per game basis, simply create a settings folder in the game unique directory (Full path: `C:\Users\<Your windows user name>\AppData\Roaming\Goldberg SteamEmu Saves\<appid>\settings`)
-In that settings folder create a user_steam_id.txt file that contains the valid steam id that you want to use for that game only.
+In that settings folder create a `user_steam_id.txt` file that contains the valid steam id that you want to use for that game only.

-You can also make the emu ignore certain global settings by using a force_account_name.txt, force_language.txt, force_listen_port.txt or force_steamid.txt that you put in the <path where my emu lib is>\steam_settings\ folder.
+You can also make the emu ignore certain global settings by using a `force_account_name.txt`, `force_language.txt`, `force_listen_port.txt` or `force_steamid.txt` that you put in your `steam_settings\` folder.
-See the steam_settings.EXAMPLE folder for an example.
+See the `steam_settings.EXAMPLE` folder for an example.

-If for some reason you want it to save in the game directory you can create a file named local_save.txt right beside steam_api(64).dll (libsteam_api.so on linux)
+If for some reason you want it to save in the game directory, you can create a file named `local_save.txt` right beside steam_api(64).dll (libsteam_api.so on linux) or inside your `steam_settings` folder.
 The only thing that file should contain is the name of the save directory.
 This can be useful if you want to use different global settings like a different account name or steam id for a particular game.
-Note that this save directory will be beside where the emu dll (or .so) is which may not be the same as the game path.
+Note that this save directory will be beside where the emu dll (or .so) is, which may not be the same as the game path.

 ---

 ## DLC:
-By default the emulator will try to unlock all DLCs (by returning true when the game calls the `BIsDlcInstalled()` function).
+By default the emulator will try to unlock all DLCs (by returning `true` when the game calls the `BIsDlcInstalled()` function).
 If the game uses the other function you will need to provide a list of DLCs to my emulator.

 To do this first create a `steam_settings` folder right beside where you put my emulator.